maniteja564/Vigilant-Drive-Monitoring-System-Using-Transfer-Learning/README.md

 # Vigilant-Drive-Monitoring-System-Using-Transfer-Learning
 Driver drowsiness detection is crucial for road safety.
 This study leverages transfer learning with pre-trained CNNs, fine-tuned to detect fatigue via facial features, eye movements, and head posture, improving accuracy and generalization in real-time.
 The approach offers a reliable, scalable solution to reduce accidents and save lives.

-# Driver Drowsiness Detection Using Transfer Learning with CNNs

 ## Introduction
 Driver drowsiness is one of the leading causes of road accidents globally.
 To mitigate this issue, we have developed an advanced **drowsiness detection system** that leverages the power of **transfer learning** combined with **Convolutional Neural Networks (CNNs)**.
 This system is designed to monitor real-time video input, track key facial and physiological features, and predict driver fatigue with high accuracy.